 Die Hard isn’t your traditional feel-good Christmas movie, but if you want some fun that isn’t a comedy, this is a must watch around the holidays for a change of pace and some good old fun.

 4. A Christmas Story (1983)

-I’d always seen the advertisements on TBS for its “24 Hours of A Christmas Story” marathon that starts up at around 8 PM on Christmas Eve, but never bothered to sit down and watch the movie.
+I’d always seen the advertisements on TBS for its “24 Hours of A Christmas Story” marathon that starts up at around 8 PM on Christmas Eve, but never bothered to sit down and watch the movie, the advertisement was so powerful that there were even custom printed marquees on the store.
 I didn’t see this until my senior year of high school and after watching it, I felt like I missed out on watching this sooner.
 There are many moments in the film that are iconic, such as the leg lamp and the “fudge” scene.
 Darren McGaven steals the show as Ralphie’s Father, aka The Old Man, nailing the eccentric personality and connects to the audience as the eccentric movie dad that you wished you could have.
 Maybe it’s the simplistic setting of 1930’s/40’s Americana or the fact Ralphie desires that one item on his Christmas list, which we all experience at one point or another, makes A Christmas Story one of those timeless classics.

 Recently, a direct to DVD sequel called A Christmas Story 2 has come out, but the idea of making a sequel to such a beloved classic for a DVD cash grab is ridiculous.
 Stick to the original, and I’m sure you’ll find yourself watching this around Christmastime.
 If you haven’t seen it, be sure to catch it during the TBS 24 hour marathon.
 It’s worth the watch.

 3. Merry Christmas, Mr. Bean (1992)